brzonsea/SemTweet/README.md

 # SemTweet

-Sentiment Analysis of Twitter posts
+Sentiment Analysis of Twitter posts<br />
-Project based on Task 4 from SemEval 2016 : Sentiment Analysis in Twitter.
+Project based on Task 4 from SemEval 2016 : Sentiment Analysis in Twitter.<br />
 Subtasks A, B and C have been observed.
 The program is thus designed for those tasks but is easily adaptable to any text classification task.

 ## Getting Started